Person20020/Amazon-Q-A-Section-Teleporter/README.md

 ## Installation
 To install the extension, follow these steps:
 1. Download and extract this repository (click on the green "Code" button and then "Download ZIP") or clone this repository.
-2. Open your browser of choice and navigate to the browser extension page (for Chrome it is at chrome://extensions).
+2. Open your browser of choice and navigate to the browser extension page (for Chrome it is at 'chrome://extensions').
 3. Enable developer mode by toggling the switch in the top right corner (in Chrome or Brave.
 In Edge, the switch is in the side bar.
 I haven't used others).
 Three new buttons will appear in the top left corner. (in Brave or Chrome.
-In Edge it will appear at the top page.)
+In Edge, it will appear at the top page.)
 4. Click the "Load unpacked" button and select the "Amazon Q&amp;A Section Teleporter" folder from inside of the downloaded folder.

-Once the extension is loaded, you should see its icon in the extensions menu and then you can pin it for easy access.
+Once the extension is loaded, you should see its icon in the extensions menu, and then you can pin it for easy access.

 ## Usage
 To use the extension, follow these steps: